benwhitman/holibot/readme.md

 * An AWS subscription
 * A TimeTastic account

-## what does this bot enable me to do?
+## what can holibot do?

 * request annual leave by chatting in Slack
 * show your planned holidays
+* approve holidays for others
+* show your outstanding holiday allowance
+* show which approvals are outstanding

 ## how do I set it up?

 First install the AWS command line utility, and configure it with an appropriate security token that has the permissions:

-* lex - create intents, bots and aliases lex:PutIntent
+* lex - full control
 * lambda - create / update functions

 * In Slack create an application according to instructions [here](http://docs.aws.amazon.com/lex/latest/dg/slack-bot-assoc-create-app.html)
 * Clone this repository and run the command

+npm install
 node setup -t <your TimeTastic API token>

 You can get your Timetastic token here (having logged in already): [here](http://api.timetastic.com).